Monster Bash (pinball): Multiballs

+If the player qualifies for Monster Bash or Monsters of Rock by playing Frankenstein Multiball, the wizard mode will be enabled once single-ball play resumes.

 The monsters become unlit after playing Monster Bash, while both the monsters and instruments become unlit after playing Monsters of Rock.
 In both cases, the player can immediately begin making progress toward relighting them.

-If the player starts Frankenstein Multiball, Mosh Pit Multiball, or Monster Bash while any modes are running, the modes continue with their timers frozen as long as two or more balls are on the field.
+Whenever the player starts any multiball other than Monsters of Rock, any modes in progress continue with their timers frozen as long as two or more balls are on the field.
 Once all balls have drained except one, the timers begin to run again.
 Monsters of Rock terminates any active modes without completing them.

 Digital versions

-Monster Bash was formerly available as a table of The Pinball Arcade until June 30, 2018 when it was taken down from digital stores after the license expired.
-It is available in an add-on pack for Pinball FX 3.
+Monster Bash was formerly available as a digital table in The Pinball Arcade until June 30, 2018 when it was taken down from digital stores after the license expired.
+Zen Studios then acquired the digital rights license for the Bally and Williams tables in September of 2018.